General information on Parish and Town Councils

 How do I contact my local council?

 Please follow this link to the parish and town council contact details.

 Parish and town councillors are elected by local residents, with elections taking place every four years.
 The last election took place in May 2013.

 Provide an opportunity for local communities to identify issues of importance in their area, to develop solutions to address these needs.

 A parish plan is a statement of how the local community sees itself developing over the next few years.
 They should reflect the views of all sections of the community, identify character and features which local people feel are important, identify local problems and opportunities and say how the residents want the community to develop.

 Parish plans will feed into Community Network Plans.
 Not only will this ensure that your community network is taking account of local issues highlighted in these plans but it will also assist the community network Panels in being able to identify common themes in order to set realistic aims and priorities.

 A number of parish and town councils in Cornwall have produced their own parish plans.
 These are displayed under the town or parish councils individual page.
-If your local council has produced a parish plan and is omitted from this list please contact your community network manager.
+If your local council has produced a parish plan and is omitted from this list please contact your community link officer.